aaronparker/entra-export-template/README.md

-# AzureAD Export Template
+# Azure AD Export

-A template repo using the [AzureADExporter](https://github.com/microsoft/azureadexporter) module to export Azure AD settings and generate a report.
+A template repo using the [AzureADExporter](https://github.com/microsoft/azureadexporter) PowerShell module to export Azure AD tenant settings.

-* [.github/workflows/azuread-export.yml](.github/workflows/azuread-export.yml) - a GitHub workflow to connect to Azure AD, export settings and commit to the repository
+* [.github/workflows/azuread-export.yml](.github/workflows/azuread-export.yml) - a GitHub workflow to connect to Azure AD, export settings and commit to the repository.
+Use this if you want to run the workflow in GitHub
-* [.devops/azuread-export.yml](.devops/azuread-export.yml) - an Azure Pipeline to connect to Azure AD, export settings and commit to the repository
+* [.devops/azuread-export.yml](.devops/azuread-export.yml) - an Azure Pipeline to connect to Azure AD, export settings and commit to the repository.
+Use this if you want to run the pipeline in an Azure DevOps project
 * [Export-AzureAD.ps1](Export-AzureAD.ps1) - a PowerShell script to run the export locally.
 Expects a `auth.json` file that contains the authentication values

 ## Workflow / Pipeline Secrets